-Head out for a two week trek into Oregon and SW Washington as we explore the volcanic geology of the Pacific Northwest!
-Students will work with professional volcanologists (volcano scientists) out in areas of active ongoing research in Oregon and SW Washington.
+Head out for a two week trek into Oregon, SW Washington, and Northern California as we explore the volcanic geology of the Pacific Northwest!
+Students will work with professional volcanologists (volcano scientists) out in areas of active ongoing research.
 This will include in-depth exploration of volcanic geology, tools used to conduct research, and how data is collected in field settings!
 Students will learn how volcanic geoscience is investigated in lab facilities in the University of Oregon Earth Sciences Department, including interacting with graduate students and faculty.
 A variety of field areas will be visited over the two week program, exploring numerous eruptive sites from massive lava floods to the cores of ancient long-dead volcanoes.
 We’ll also be making stops at world-famous volcanoes Crater Lake and Mount St. Helens!
 Join us as we explore igneous geoscience, and how it played a key role in shaping the landscape, fossil record, and modern ecosystems of the Pacific Northwest and beyond!

 Students will work in UO Geosciences lab spaces to investigate the essentials of volcanology, and where is stands in the broader field of geology.
 Using special microscopes, students will learn to identify common mineral components of volcanic rocks, and what those minerals can teach us about the conditions of that volcano, and even particular eruptions!
 Identification of volcanic rock types in hand-sample will prepare students for the field components of the camp.